-Besides the evaluation of white-box attacks against adversarially trained diagnosis models, we also emphasize the importance of defense against black-box attacks on account of real-world scenarios.
-In this section, we conduct both black-box and no-box adversarial attacks for evaluation to simulate medical defense in clinical practice.
-We first report the robustness results of adversarially trained medical models in both binary and multi-class classification settings, as shown in Table \ref{tab:11}.
-The adversarially trained diagnosis models can effectively remain robust against adversarial examples of different attack strengths.
-Furthermore, we can also observe a similar trend of black-box accuracy to white-box one as the attack strength increases.
-Hence, adversarial training can still remain in effect to establish intrinsic robustness for white-box and black-box attacks under different settings in the context of biomedical image analysis.
+Besides the evaluation of white-box attacks against robust diagnosis models, we also emphasize the importance of defense against black-box attacks on account of real-world scenarios.
+Here, we conduct black-box and no-box adversarial attacks for evaluations to simulate medical defense in clinical practice.
+We commence with the evaluation of robust diagnosis models in both binary and multi-class classification settings (see Table \ref{tab:11}).
+The adversarially trained diagnosis models effectively remain robust against adversaries of different attack strengths.
+We also observe a similar trend of black-box accuracy to white-box one as the attack strength increases.
+Hence, adversarial training still remains in effectiveness to build robustness for white-box and black-box attacks across different settings for biomedical image analysis.

-Likewise, we measure the performance of adversarially trained medical segmentation models against no-box adversarial attacks for comprehensive evaluation.
+Likewise, we measure the performance of robust medical segmentation models against no-box adversarial attacks for comprehensive evaluation.
 The no-box performance of different settings is reported in Table \ref{tab:12}.
-Adversarial training achieve outstanding performance in enhancing robustness in the context of X-ray images for lung segmentation.
-We also observe that using the BCE loss as the adversarial loss in the no-box scenario can achieve a better attack success rate than adopting the Dice loss.
+It shows that adversarial training achieves outstanding performance in enhancing robustness in lung segmentation.
+We observe that using the BCE loss as the adversarial loss in the no-box scenario achieves a better attack success rate than adopting the Dice loss.